Over 1 day

 Give your shower an update with new tile.
 Tiling a shower is a DIY project that you can usually accomplish in a few days with the right tools and equipment.
-Then, pick your shower tile and use this guide for step-by-step instructions on how to tile a shower.
+Pick your shower tile and use this guide for step-by-step instructions on how to tile a shower.

 Tip: Wear skid-proof shoes, kneepads, gloves.
 Use safety goggles and ear protection while installing tile to prevent injury.